deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Floundering for conversation, Julian hit on the first thing that came to mind.
 "It's…my turn to cook tonight.
 You okay with a good steak?"

-Xiù turned and gawped at him, blush forgotten. "*Actual* steak?" she asked.
+Xiù turned and gawped at him, blush forgotten. *"Actual* steak?" she asked.
 "Like… beef?"

 "Yep, and I can't cook anything else worth a damn, but my steaks?
 Oh, I can cook a steak alright."
 Julian found his confidence again and grinned.
 "I can cook a *damn* good steak."